BrunoSalerno/rclusters/README.md

 # Rclusters

-RClusters is a Ruby gem that creates clusters from a points hash using either pixel or surface distance calculations.
+RClusters is a Ruby gem that creates clusters from a geographic points hash using either pixel or surface distance calculations.
 The input is a hash and the output is another hash.
 Right now, **a max_distance value has to be provided**.

 Based on [this post](http://www.appelsiini.net/2008/introduction-to-marker-clustering-with-google-maps).